-Here α is a parameter $0 \leq \alpha < 1$, where lower α indicates a stronger bias towards the most recent quantum.
+Here α is a parameter $0 \le \alpha < 1$, where lower α indicates a stronger bias towards the most recent quantum.
 We generally use $\alpha = 0.875$, but evaluate the effect of different α in Section 7.3.

 During the course of quantum i + 1, the controller uses the above thread ranking based on $TotalAS_i$, favoring threads with lower $TotalAS_i$, that is lower total attained service.
 Observe that when using thread-based attained service, the memory-intensive Thread A gets served a lot at the beginning, since Thread B is idle.
-However, once Thread B starts a memory episode, Thread B has the lowest attained service, since Thread A has at this point already accumulated a lot of service.
+However, once Thread B starts a memory episode, Thread B has the lowest attained service.
 In fact, Thread B is able to complete its memory episode, entering a long compute episode, before Thread A is scheduled again.

 Multiple Memory Controllers When there are multiple memory controllers, the attained service of a thread is the sum of the individual service it has received from each MC.
 As a result, at the beginning of a new quantum, each MC needs to coordinate with other MCs to determine a consistent thread ranking across all MCs.
-Controllers achieve this coordination by sending the local attained service of each thread to a centralized agent in the on-chip network that computes the global attained service of each thread, forms a ranking based on least-attained-service, and broadcasts the ranking back to each controller.
+Controllers achieve this coordination by sending the local attained service of each thread to a centralized agent in the on-chip network that computes the global attained service, and broadcasts the ranking back to each controller.
 Since the quantum is relatively long (as demonstrated in our experimental results, Section 7.3), controllers need to coordinate very infrequently, making the approach scalable.